ether/etherpad-lite/doc/api/hooks_client-side.md

 Things in context:

 1. ace - the ace object that is applied to this editor.
+2. clientVars - Object containing client-side configuration such as author ID and plugin settings.
+Your plugin can manipulate this object via the `clientVars` server-side hook.
-2. pad - the pad object of the current pad.
+3. pad - the pad object of the current pad.

 ## postToolbarInit